 Signposts in public speaking are often missed or misunderstood.

-What Is A Signpost In A Speech?
+What Is A Signpost in A Speech?

 A signpost is a verbal or visual marker indicating the direction you are taking your speech/presentation or where you are presently at in order to help your audience move through different concepts, connect the dots, and help them stay engaged.
-Planning when you’ll use signposting is an essential element to planning a well structured, well organized presentation
+Planning when you’ll use signposting is an essential element to planning a well structured, well organized presentation.

-Why Are Signposts Important In Your Speech?
+Why Are Signposts Important in Your Speech?

 Even if you’ve invested multiple hours preparing your presentation your attendees won’t hang in there if you don’t guide them through the different stages you’re speaking about.
 What you’ll notice instead is eyes looking away and fingers tapping on phones because you’ve lost them.